sei-protocol/sei-js/packages/cosmjs/README.md

 ```

 ### Querying a Contract
 Build the `queryMsg` according to the contracts specific query specifications.
+Each contract will define its own queryable state, so check the contract documentation for the correct query message format by examining the contract source code or documentation.
 ```tsx
 // Create the query msg json based on contract specific query specifications const queryMsg = {